marketfeedmarketfeed.

 FMCG

 A good monsoon would mean a good harvest and good mobility.
 FMCG stocks, especially ones that focus on rural themes benefit from a good rainfall.
-Companies like Dabur, Godrej Consumer, Emami, Britannia, Nestle India, and Marico
+Companies like Dabur, Godrej Consumer, Emami, Britannia, Nestle India, and Marico.

 Automobile